huynguy-db/arcion-docs/content/docs/target-setup/mySQL.md

 ---
 # Destination mySQL

+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## I. Setup Connection Configuration

-1. From Replicant's ```Home``` directory, navigate to the sample mySQL connection configuration file
+1. From `$REPLICANT_HOME`, navigate to the sample YugabyteSQL connection configuration file:
     ```BASH
     vi conf/conn/mysql_dst.yaml
     ```